vatsalKhanka/Database/README.md

 ## Project Overview

-**DataForge** is a lightweight, command-line database engine built entirely in Java.
+**Small DB** is a lightweight, command-line database engine built entirely in Java.
 Developed as part of an internship, this project serves as a hands-on exploration into the inner workings of database systems.
 It allows users to:

 - Create and delete tables
 - Insert, update, and delete records